jvcmanke/portfolio-playground/blog/002/main.md

 Each component has its own folder, as when they start getting more complex I like to split them into multiple files for styling, hooks, etc., so might as well keep it consistent from the jump.

+## The "extra" functionality

+Alright, just so this website is minimally useful to me I'll add some links to download some stuff that I might need on the go:

+- My current CV (I'm planning on building a new web version eventually);
+- My current VSCode config (might as well).

+I'll put both on the footer, plus a button on the header for the CV as well.

 # What's next?

 TBD.